-There are many advantages to using renewable energy, the chief one being little to no global warming emissions.
+There are many advantages to using renewable energy, the chief one being that it produces significantly less emissions than fossil fuels.
 Carbon dioxide, as well as other heat-trapping gases, is released into the atmosphere when fossil fuels are burned, causing irreversible changes as it accumulates.
 The less harmful emissions we release, the better.

 Air and water pollution caused by these toxins also greatly affect public health.
 Breathing problems, neurological damage, heart attacks, cancer, and a plethora of other issues have been linked to this type of pollution.
 Given that clean energy technologies don’t produce emissions, increasing the supply of renewable energy could do wonders for our well-being.

 Another great benefit is that these sources are inexhaustible.
 Sunlight, strong winds, fast-moving water, heat from the earth, and plant matter are all continuously replenished.
 Studies show that although a relatively small percentage of U.S. electricity currently comes from renewable energy, it could provide a significant amount of our electricity in years to come.